canvasxyz/canvas/docs/index.md

 ```

 This starts a peer that you can connect to from your browser.
 By
-default, it will also peer with other servers running the
+default, it will also connect to other servers on the
 application's topic.

 Read on to learn how to [authenticate users](/4-identities-auth),